November is National Family Caregivers Month!

 Cardiac difficulties

-FA may lead to enlargement of the myocardium, the muscle layer of the heart.The cardiac abnormality most often seen in FA is hypertrophic cardiomyopathy, an enlargement of cardiac muscle that shrinks the blood-filled chambers in the heart, decreasing its pumping capacity and leading to heart failure.
+FA may lead to enlargement of the myocardium, the muscle layer of the heart.The cardiac abnormality most often seen in FRDA is hypertrophic cardiomyopathy, an enlargement of cardiac muscle that shrinks the blood-filled chambers in the heart, decreasing its pumping capacity and leading to heart failure.

 Enlargement of the heart also can lead to arrhythmia — a heartbeat that’s too fast or too slow, and doesn’t adjust efficiently to the body’s demands.
 Arrhythmias can be life-threatening.